What is application monitoring?

 Application monitoring is the sum of practices and tools that are used to gain detailed visibility into an application's availability, performance, and user experience.
 Even though dedicated application monitoring tools are often implemented for this task, it is also common to use general monitoring tools capable of monitoring applications.

-Application monitoring is arguably more complex, as applications take many forms and have a wide range of parts that need to be monitored to ensure their efficiency and functionality.
+Application monitoring is arguably more complex, as applications consist of various parts, and each application component must be monitored to ensure overall efficiency and functionality.

 For instance, applications that rely on databases also need their data sources monitored.
 Otherwise, errors showing on the front side of the application may be mistaken for the application's own issues, when instead it is the database that is temporarily down.
-As always, and even more so in application monitoring, we advise a holistic approach that takes all the aspects and parts of an infrastructure into consideration.
+As always, and even more so in application monitoring, we advise a holistic approach that takes all the aspects and parts of an infrastructure into consideration—which is best achieved through a unified monitoring platform with robust features.

 Types of application monitoring